lbogdan/ramblings-drafts/vue-eslint-prettier.md

 ![](/images/vue-eslint-prettier/5.png)

-If we now remove the error and save everything should go back to normal - the app compiles and the error overlay goes away.
+If we now remove the error and save, everything should go back to normal: the app compiles and the error overlay goes away.

 This usually annoys the hell out of people (and eventually make them hate `eslint` and never use it again in their life, before giving up on web development entirely) when e.g. commenting out a piece of code and getting lots of `no-unused-vars` errors and that dreaded error overlay, so they now have to find and comment all those unused declarations before things go back to normal and they can continue coding away.
 In my opinion, this is an awful first-time developer experience.
 We'll see how we can elegantly tackle this soon, but until then, if you really want to feel better and disable `eslint` in the dev-server, create a `vue.config.js` (if not already there) in the project folder and set [`lintOnSave`](https://cli.vuejs.org/config/#lintonsave) like this: